aces/Loris/modules/new_profile/test/TestPlan.md

 10. Change date format from 'YMd' to 'YM' in the Configuration module and repeat steps 4 to 6 while asserting that database values being saved are correct.
+11. As a user with only one site affiliation, fill the form with valid values and create a new user.
+When the popup indicating that the creation succeeded is displayed, click on 'Recruit another candidate'.
+Ensure that when the page reloads, the user's (unique) site is selected.
    [Manual Testing]